Gdouz/Caching-the-Inverse-of-a-Matrix/README.md

 # Caching-the-Inverse-of-a-Matrix
-#Programming Assignment 2 for R Programming on Coursera
+#Programming Assignment 2 for R Programming on Coursera by GENG.Z.qi